PatriquePorto/memegenerator/README.md

 ## Overview

-Gerador de Memes Aleatórios is a web application that allows users to create and customize memes using random images and text.
+Random meme generator is a web application that allows users to create and customize memes using random images and text.
 The application uses a combination of HTML, CSS, and JavaScript to provide a user-friendly interface for creating and sharing memes.

 ## Technologies Used